kivy/python-for-android/README.md

 - Some recipes/components aren't stripped properly of doc etc.
 - Downloaded file md5 and headers aren't checked
 - Biglink is essential (the p4a disable option isn't implemented)
+- Android services are not implemented at all
 - Probably some other stuff